Sometimes, news headlines paint a pretty depressing picture these days when it comes to how much money we're saving.

-These stories are effectively creating a self-fulfilling prophecy because all the reader ends up focusing on are the scary statistics instead of looking for practical solutions.
+These stories and studies are effectively creating a self-fulfilling prophecy, because all the reader ends up focusing on are the scary statistics, instead of looking for practical solutions.

 Yes, it's true...